zhuang-li/FactualSceneGraph/README.md

 ## FACTUAL Scene Graph Parsing Model

-flan-t5 models trained on scene graph dataset in the Random split:
+The flan-t5 models are trained and evaluated on the training and test sets of the Random split.
+The SPICE parser is evaluated on the test set of the Random split.

 ### Scene Graph Parsers without node indexes and passive identifiers